koto-dev/wiki.old/logo-Guidelines.md

 - ロゴデータを改変してソフトに組み込みGithubにプルリクエストする行為

 # Guidelines for using the logo of Koto
-The logo of Koto was decided in January 2018 and we, Koto dev team, enact the rules for using the logo as follows.
+The logo of Koto was decided in January 2018 and we, the Koto Development Team, enact the rules for using the logo as follows.

-- The logo can be modified freely and we, Koto dev team, renounce all the rights as CC0.
-Any modification and/or processing of the logo is allowed at your own responsibility.
+- The logo can be used and modified freely and we, Koto dev team, renounce all the rights to the logo as CC0.
+Any modification and/or processing of the logo is allowed.
 We are not responsible for any damage, loss, confliction with a third party or any other issues caused by using the logo.
 We do not supply any support for editing the logo.
 Regardless of commercial or non-commercial use, the logo is allowed to be used for anything such as any websites, embedded in application software or printed matter.
 - Any use of the Koto logo that we, the Koto Development Team assume could damage Koto's reputation and/or public interest can and will be requested to remove or stop the usage of the Koto logo by us.

-Examples for use allowed:
+Examples for allowed us of the Koto logo:
-- To produce and sell coasters with the logo
+- Selling products with the Koto logo
-- To create stickers with the logo and put them on your shop front
+- Printing out stickers with the logo and putting on your store front
-- To modify the logo data and put it on your blog
+- To modify the logo and put it on your website/blog
 - To make a pull request to our Github repository with modified logo embedded into a code

 # Kotoロゴ ダウンロードリンク  download link for Koto logo